 December 5, 9am-3pm – Education Specialist: Curriculum Modifications for Students with Down Syndrome.
 Professors in special education will teach and demonstrate unique and appropriate learning strategies for students with Down syndrome as well as tips on modifying curriculum for use in the classroom and at home.
 FREE EVENT.

 Our monthly Coffee Talk Speaker Series is a way for parents, caregivers and professionals to meet in an informal setting, learn about topics important to individuals with Down syndrome, ask questions and share strategies.
 Join us monthly on the Third Tuesday of the month at 6:00pm for Coffee Talk.
-Our next topic is Back to School – a special 2 hour edition!
+Our next topic is Mental Wellness in Teens and Adults!
 2013-14 Archived Coffee Talks

 Our trained parent, professional and self-advocate ambassadors are ready and willing to come present current information on Down syndrome and Ability Awareness.
 Contact the DSAGSL at firstname.lastname@example.org to schedule a speaker for your school or organization or to become a trained speaker yourself!